-Being pulled over by a law enforcement officer can be incredibly stressful for most people.
+Being pulled over by a law enforcement officer can be incredibly stressful.
 From the moment those lights flash behind them, a driver's mind starts to race through worries.
-Informed motorists know that it is best to remain calm and simply look for a safe place to pull over.
-The same principle applies to other legitimate police commands outside of a vehicle as well.
-When officers ask people to do something (or stop doing something), it is in their best interests to follow orders.
+Informed motorists know it's best to remain calm and simply look for a safe place to pull over.
+The same principle applies to other legitimate police commands outside a vehicle as well.
+When police officers ask people to do something (or stop doing something), it is in their best interest to follow orders.

-To prove a charge of eluding police, the prosecution must establish several different facts about the incident beyond a reasonable doubt.
-Different jurisdictions' statutes have different requirements.
-For example, in some states the prosecutor might be required to show that the police vehicle in pursuit was distinctively marked or that the officer was in full uniform.
-Similarly, it might be required that the officer's vehicle used some particular combination of lights and sirens as part of the demand to stop.
+To prove a charge of evading or eluding police, the prosecution must establish several different facts about the incident.
+State laws may have different requirements.
+For example, in some states, the prosecutor might be required to show that the police car in pursuit was distinctively marked or that the officer was in full uniform.
+Similarly, it might be required that the officer's vehicle had used some particular combination of lights and sirens as part of the demand to stop.

-- The defendant willfully failed or refused to bring a vehicle to a stop - or fled - or attempted to elude a pursuing police vehicle;
+- The defendant willfully failed or refused to bring a vehicle to a stop; fled; or attempted to elude a pursuing police vehicle.

 - The defendant was given a visual or audible signal (by hand, voice, emergency light, or siren) by a peace officer for the traffic stop.

-- The officer was in uniform, with their badge displayed prominently, and;
+- The officer was in uniform, with their badge displayed prominently.

 - The police vehicle bore the insignia of the law enforcement agency.